icelab/exposure/README.md

 ## Usage

-Simple call the `Exposure()` function and assign it to a variable and you’re all set.
+Simply call the `Exposure()` function and assign it to a variable and you’re all set.

 ```js
 var APP = Exposure();